gregelin/lamp-gm-centos6/README.md

 # About

-This repo is to create a Generic GitMachines CentOS 6 that is the starting point for building other GitMachines.
+This repo is to create a LAMP GitMachines CentOS 6 (Linux Apache, MySQL, PHP) that is the starting point for building other GitMachines.

 # Versions